Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Local Langlands correspondence via endoscopy

 where $Y_r'$ is an isotropic subspace.
 The stabilizer $P\le G$ of this flag $\mcl F$ is a parabolic subgroup, and every parabolic subgroup of $G$ arises in this way.
 Moreover, if $X_i$ is a complement of $X'_{i-1}$ in $X'_i$ for each $i\in [r]_+$, then

-is a Levi subgroup of $G$ (Here $G(V')^\circ$ is trivial when $\dim V'=0$).
+is a Levi subgroup of $G$ (here $G(V')^\circ$ is trivial when $\dim V'=0$).
 Every Levi subgroup of $G$ arises in this way, and any two such Levi subgroups that are isomorphic are conjugate under $G(V)$.

-We fix a pinning of $G^*$ by identifying it with $G(V^*)^\circ$ for a suitable $\cc$-Hermitian space $V^*$ over $K_1$, and choosing a complete flag of totally isotropic subspaces in $V^*$.
+We fix a pinning $(B^*, T^*, \{X^*_\alpha\}_{\alpha\in\Delta})$ of $G^*$ by identifying it with $G(V^*)^\circ$ for a suitable $\cc$-Hermitian space $V^*$ over $K_1$, and choosing a complete flag of totally isotropic subspaces in $V^*$.
 Recall that a Whittaker datum for $G^*$ is a $T^*(K)$-conjugacy class of generic characters of $N^*(K)$, where $N^*$ is the unipotent radical of $B^*$.
 Whittaker data for $G^*$ form a principal homogeneous space over the finite Abelian group

 see~\cite[\S 9]{GGP12}.
-The fixed pinning $(B^*, T^*, \{X^*_\alpha\}_{\alpha\in\Delta})$ of $G^*$, together with the additive character $\psi_K$ of $K^\times$, determines a Whittaker datum $\mfk m$ for $G^*$,; see~\cite[\S 5.3]{K-S99}.
-When $G$ is unramified, there exists a unique $G(K)$-conjugacy class of hyperspecial maximal compact open subgroups compatible with $\mfk m$, in the sense of \cite{C-S80}.
+The fixed pinning of $G^*$, together with the additive character $\uppsi_K$ of $K$, determines a Whittaker datum $\mfk w$ for $G^*$; see~\cite[\S 5.3]{K-S99}.
+When $G$ is unramified, there exists a unique $G(K)$-conjugacy class of hyperspecial maximal compact open subgroups compatible with $\mfk w$, in the sense of \cite{C-S80}.
 In this case, ``unramified representations of $G(K)$'' refers to those unramified with respect to such a hyperspecial subgroup.

-We define the Witt tower associated to $G$: For each $n_0\in [n]$, let $G(n_0)$ denote the reductive group (it can be the trivial group $\uno$) of geometric rank $n_0$, such that there exists a Levi subgroup of $G$ isomorphic to
+We define the Witt tower associated with $G$: For each $n_0\in [n(G)]$, let $G(n_0)$ denote the reductive group (possibly the trivial group $\uno$) of geometric rank $n_0$, such that there exists a Levi subgroup of $G$ isomorphic to